polyaxon/polyaxon/templates/experimentation/distributed_experiments.md

       limits: 1
 ```

-Since the distributed training is performed differently by the the different frameworks,
+Since the distributed training is performed differently by the different frameworks,
-each subsection in this guide describes how to define the the distributed training for each one of the supported frameworks.
+each subsection in this guide describes how to define the distributed training for each one of the supported frameworks.

 ## Distributed experiments with Tensorflow